 Star Air is a Danish cargo airline, part of the A.P.Moller-Maersk Group, specialized in providing highly reliable cargo lift capacity.
 Our Headquarter is located in Copenhagen Airport, whilst our main operational hub is located in Cologne, Germany.
 Star Air was founded in 1987 and started our operation with two Fokker F27.
-Today we operate a fleet of 11 Boeing 767-200 SF's.
-We have more than doubled our production and work force over the last 3 years and we are constantly looking for new ways to expand our business.
+Today we operate a fleet of 11 Boeing 767-200 SF's, 1 Boeing 767-300BCF and 2 Boeing 767-300F.

 The Star Air mission is to provide quality service to our customers, which we accomplish through our commitment to safety, efficiency, punctuality and flexibility.